The First Wild One

 This jacket is an example of the pride motorcycle riders have for their Schott Perfectos.
 Even after many long years of loving wear, the owner made sure to keep its tattered Perfecto tag intact.

 American ingenuity is responsible for some of the world’s greatest creations.
 For instance, the cheeseburger is arguably the best all-around food ever and the internet is borderline godlike in its scope.
-The same goes for a garment that has been adopted by crusty gutter punks, beer-gutted bikers and yuppies alike: the infallible leather motorcycle jacket.
+The same goes for a garment that has been adopted by crusty gutter punks, beer-gutted bikers, and yuppies alike: the infallible leather motorcycle jacket.
 This timeless icon of utilitarian fashion came from the mind of Irving Schott, cofounder of a company now known as Schott NYC, who made history with his iconic asymmetrical jacket design, commonly called the Perfecto.

 The scrappy son of Russian immigrants, Irving started his career as a patternmaker for clothing manufacturers in the early 1900s.
 In 1913, he opened a factory with his brother Jack under the name Schott Bros. in the dingy basement of a tenement building on Manhattan’s Lower East Side.
 Irving’s first successful products were sheepskin-lined raincoats, which he peddled from door to door.
 Like any good business, Schott Bros. began to diversify its offerings, bestowing its top-of-the-line coats with the Perfecto brand name.
-Inspired by Irving’s favourite torpedo-shaped cigars, Perfecto labels were stitched on all of his best leather and wool-lined outerwear.
+Inspired by Irving’s favorite torpedo-shaped cigars, Perfecto labels were stitched on all of his best leather and wool-lined outerwear.

 At the time, motorcycles were probably the furthest thing from Irving’s mind, considering they had only recently become commercially available and he didn’t even know how to drive a car.
 Irving was introduced to the world of boss hogs by a friend who was a member of the Beck family.
 The Becks were one of the country’s largest Harley-Davidson distributors and published a popular catalog of their wares that was available at motorcycle dealerships across the country.
 Schott Bros. began manufacturing outerwear for the Beck catalog in 1920, including early iterations of what would become the modern motorcycle jacket.